Moyles History, Family Crest & Coats of Arms

 Early Origins of the Moyles family

-Cornwall where the surname is "not from mule, as the family appear to have imagined when they assumed the arms, 'Gules, a moyle or mule passant argent;' but from a place in or contiguous to the parish of St. Minovor. " CITATION[CLOSE]
+The surname Moyles was first found in Cornwall where the surname is "not from mule, as the family appear to have imagined when they assumed the arms, 'Gules, a moyle or mule passant argent;' but from a place in or contiguous to the parish of St. Minovor. "

 Early History of the Moyles family